scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

    Classification made by :math:`q_{1} = 2.2 \sigma`. :label:`figadapted`

-For testing the efficiency of the Adapted G-mode version, a bidimensional sample of 2000 points was simulated using ``numpy.random``.
+For testing the efficiency of the Adapted G-mode version, a bidimensional sample of 2000 points was simulated using ``Numpy.random``.
 The points filled a range of 0 to 10.
-Three random Gaussian distributions containing 500 points each ( ``numpy.random.normal`` ), plus 500 random points ( ``numpy.random.rand`` ) composed the final sample (Figure :ref:`figsimul` ).
+Three random Gaussian distributions containing 500 points each ( ``Numpy.random.normal`` ), plus 500 random points ( ``Numpy.random.rand`` ) composed the final sample (Figure :ref:`figsimul` ).
-These gaussians were the aim for the recognition ability of clustering method, while the random points worked as background noise.
+These Gaussians were the aim for the recognition ability of clustering method, while the random points worked as background noise.
 Then, simulated sample was classified using the Original [Gav92]_ and Adapted G-mode version.
 The results are presented in Table :ref:`tabgauss` and figures below.